 The goal of the seminar is to provide participants with a unique learning experience in analyzing and solving procurement-related problems and in carrying out a practice-oriented project, rooted in the academic literature.
 In addition, participants will learn how to apply procurement knowledge and link it to a wide array of business disciplines, such as strategy, organization, marketing, or information systems.
 It thereby prepares them for the writing of a (practice-oriented) master thesis in the field of procurement.

-Formal: At least one module OPM 6XX (parallel attendance is possible) or an equivalent module within an exchange program project management skills
+Formal: At least one module OPM 6XX (parallel attendance is possible) or an project management skills

 Recommended: OPM 591 and OPM 692 or equivalent modules within exchange programs;